pablo-meier/Pablog/frog-sources/posts/2018-01-23-services-monoliths-modularity.md

 won't deviate from this.
 DHH and the friends at Basecamp advocate this in ["The Majestic Monolith"][1].

-That said, "just stay monolith" wasn't possible at the companies I've worked for: while Basecamp brands excellently writing [multiple][2] [books][3] about growing companies responsibly and eschewing outside funding, the companies that have the most funding and press are largely that way because of VCs and the
+That said, "just stay monolith" wasn't a possibility at the companies I worked for: while Basecamp brands excellently writing [multiple][2] [books][3] about growing companies responsibly and eschewing outside funding, the companies that have the most funding and press are largely that way because of VCs and the